apache/airavata/docs/tutorial/gateways2019_tutorial.md

 You should then be taken to the _Experiment Summary_ page which will update as the job progresses.
-When the job finishes you'll be able to download the `.log` file which is the primary output file of _Gaussian_.
+When the job finishes you'll be able to download the `.log` file which is the primary output file of the gaussian application.

+We'll come back to this experiment later in the tutorial.

 ## Tutorial exercise: customize the input user interface for an application